sabiland/SwiftOBD2/Readme.md

 ------------

 NOTE: This is my fork/implementation.
-I use 2 global static objets for specific (bluetooth or wifi) configuration.
 I inject custom `OneObdSetting` object into `OBDService` init for `wifi` and `bluetooth` configuration.

 ```
 enum OneObdSettingType: Codable {